-Source: GAO presentation of OPM's 14-step hiring model; lcons-Studio/stock.adobe.com. | GAO-24-106153
+Source: GAO presentation of OPM's 14-step hiring model; Icons-Studio/stock.adobe.com. | GAO-24-106153

 Companies with federal contracts hire and assign employees to work on those contracts and then, if needed, the federal government is to vet those employees.
-Contractors that require unescorted access to DHS facilities
+Contractors that require unescorted access to DHS facilities or access to DHS systems or sensitive information are vetted by

-DHS Trust Determinations and Background Investigations

-Per DHS policy, for federal applicants and contractor employees that undergo vetting, DHS components make assessments to determine if individuals have the character or conduct necessary to work for the federal government.
+DHS based on the risk level of their position.
+The personnel vetting process for contractors is generally the same as it is for federal employees.
+DHS Trust Determinations and Background Investigations Per DHS policy, for federal applicants and contractor employees that undergo vetting, DHS components make assessments to determine if individuals have the character or conduct necessary to work for the federal government.
 These assessments result in trust determinations.
 For federal applicants, trust determinations generally include suitability determinations, and for contractor employees and certain types of federal applicants, they include fitness determinations.
 Trust determinations may also include eligibility to access federal information systems (logical access) and federal facilities (physical access), eligibility to hold a sensitive position, and eligibility to access classified information.
 All final trust determinations are to occur after the completion of background investigations.
 However, with some exceptions, individuals may obtain entry on duty determinations (and related interim trust determinations) that allow them to begin working prior to the completion of their background investigations.
 See figure 2.

-9Agency heads must designate certain positions at high, moderate, or low risk levels as determined by the position's potential for adverse impact to the efficiency or integrity of the service.
+&lt;sup>9Agency heads must designate certain positions at high, moderate, or low risk levels as determined by the position's potential for adverse impact to the efficiency or integrity of the service.
 "Public trust" positions are those designated as being high or moderate risk.
 5 C.F.R. § 731.106.
-Agency heads must also designate positions at their agencies as "national security positions," based on the degree of potential damage to national security.
-5 C.F.R. § 1400.201.
+Agency heads must also designate positions at their agencies as "national security positions," based on the degree of potential damage to national security, 5 C.F.R. § 1400.201.
 According to OPM officials, in a 2012 memorandum, the Security, Suitability, and Credentialing Performance Accountability Council determined that contractor employees should be subject to the same Federal Investigative Standards as apply to federal employees, assigning the Director of OPM the function of prescribing investigative standards for contractor employee fitness.
-The 2012 Federal Investigative Standards applied to all individuals working for or on behalf of the executive branch and individuals with access to federally controlled facilities and information systems.
+The 2012 Federal Investigative Standards and individuals working for or on behalf of the executive branch and individuals with access to federally controlled facilities and information systems.
 These requirements normally only apply to certain federal employees.
 In response and pursuant to 5 C.F.R. § 1400.102(b), DHS has expanded these position designation requirements to include DHS and contractor employees.
 See DHS Instruction 121-01-007-01, Revision 01.